sn3d/sn3d/README.md

 ![banner](banner.png)

-## 🚀 Hi, I'm Zdenko Vrabel, an engineer from Slovakia.
+## 🚀 Hi, I'm Zdenko Vrabel, a platform/sw engineer and consultant from Slovakia.

 I'm ordinary engineer who is constantly jumping between **code** and **infrastructures**.
 I like to be in both boots - SWE and SRE.
 Most of my life I spent as programmer - with touching the code.